futsuun/p5-nier-themed-midi-visualizer/README.md

 # MIDI File requirements
 - MIDI file MUST be a Type 0 Midi File (all tracks merged into a single MIDI track)
-- Ensure MIDI file is exported with tempo embedded
+- Ensure MIDI file is exported with tempo embedded (if no tempo is detected, there will be a popup asking for BPM input)
 - Tempo changes are okay, but do note that EXCESSIVE tempo changes will cause the visualizer FPS to drop drastically
 - Visualizer is unable to handle changes in time signature during the track (it will only take the first time signature it sees and ignore the rest); it may still work to some degree but try at your own risk!